Efficient Navigation in Vim

 The alternative is, as described in the next section, to use the

 l keys on the keyboard which are conveniently placed at the center and where you most likely have your fingers most of the time.

-TL;DR: Use for small navigations.
-Use in combination with relative line numbers.
+TL;DR: Use for small navigation.
+Use with relative line numbers.

 l are the basic movement keys in Vim.
 They should be used instead of the usual arrow keys on the keyboard to, as discussed above, keep your fingers on the home row as much as possible.
-It takes a little practice but will pay off in the long run.
+It takes a little practice but will pay off eventually.

 12j can be used rather than pressing the

 j key twelve times which is, obviously, much more efficient (3 vs. 12 keystrokes).
 However, it is recommendable to only use these keys for small movements and mostly to move lines up or down because there are more efficient ways of moving longer vertical distances or horizontal distances in general.